inagib21/King-County-Analysis/README.md

+# King County Housing Sale Price Analysis

+By Nagib Gonzalez

+#Overview
+For this project we focused on analyzing King County, Washington real estate data to identify trends and patterns that can be used to inform investment decisions.
+The analysis includes cleaning and preprocessing the data, using statistical methods such as Ordinary Least Squares (OLS) to model the data, and visualizing the results to gain insights into the relationships between different variables and the target variable (price).

 # Business Problem:
 Nimble Home Buyers, a real estate investment company, is seeking to expand their operations into the state of Washington.
 To support this endeavor, they have engaged the services of a data scientist to analyze King County housing data in order to identify the factors that influence home prices and the extent of their impact.
 This information will be instrumental in making informed decisions and successfully establishing a presence in the Washington market.